idibau/cs2bim/README.md

 - DTM configuration: Connection to the service that provides terrain data.
 - tin configuration: Configurations for the creation and treatment of tins.
 - ifc configuration: Configurations of the resulting ifc file.

-- [ ] - as it should be possible to use different terrain data models, keep this generic (DTM configuration), so that a canton could connect their own model if they so wish

 ## Configuration parameters (overview)